 The programmes with Ukrainian participation decided the compulsory use of PRAG for the private non-profit beneficiaries.
-The Belarusian beneficiaries must use PRAG in the framework of Poland-Belarus-Ukraine programme, but there are specific programme rules for Latvia-Lithuania-Belarus1.
 For those where it is not explicitly compulsory, it may be an excellent reference.

-Find PRAG in https://ec.europa.eu/europeaid/funding/about-funding-andprocedures/procedures-and-practical-guide-prag_en
+Find PRAG in https://ec.europa.eu/europeaid/funding/about-funding-and-procedures/procedures-and-practical-quide-prage en

-The present guide aims to describe the applicable rules, procedures and templates for awarding contracts related to works, supplies and services for the Ukrainian and Belarusian non-profit private2 beneficiaries, as agreed by both National Authorities (NA) and the Managing Authorities (MAs) of the concerned programmes:
+The present guide aims to describe the applicable rules, procedures and templates for awarding contracts related to works, supplies and services for the Ukrainian non-profit private beneficiaries, as agreed by both National Authorities (NA) and the Managing Authority (MA) of the programme.